An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: The Proposed Sparse Estimator

-Note that MCD-based inverse covariance matrix estimation for $\bm \Omega$ depends on the order of $X_{1}, \ldots, X_{p}$.
-Chang and Tsay (2010) pointing out that the MCD approach is not order invariant, investigated the sensitivity of MCD to order by randomly permuting the variables before estimation.
-To address this order issue and obtain an accurate estimate $\hat{\bm \Omega} = (\hat{\omega}_{ij})_{p \times p}$, we take advantage of permutations to gain the flexibility such that we can ensemble the multiple estimates under different orders.
+To address the order issue and obtain an accurate estimate $\hat{\bm \Omega} = (\hat{\omega}_{ij})_{p \times p}$, we take advantage of permutations to gain the flexibility such that we can ensemble the multiple estimates from different orders.